Last updated on October 3rd, 2021 at 08:37 am

 Spring ball Model

-Elastic behaviour of solids can be well explained by Spring Ball Model.
-Here Atoms are modelled with balls and interatomic forces are represented with springs.
+The elastic behaviour of solids can be well explained by Spring Ball Model.
+Here Atoms are modeled with balls and interatomic forces are represented with springs.
 If we try to displace a ball from its equilibrium position, then the spring system tries to restore the ball back to its original position.